Finiteness properties of affine difference algebraic groups: Connected components of difference algebraic groups

 \begin{conj} Let $k$ be a $\s$-field and $R$ a finitely $\s$-generated $k$-$\s$-algebra.
-Then the set of minimal prime $\s$-ideals of $R$ is finite. \end{conj} One of the main results of this section is a special case of the above conjecture: \begin{theo} Conjecture \ref{conj: Hrushovski2} holds under the additional assumption that $R$ can be equipped with the structure of a $k$-$\s$-Hopf algebra. \end{theo} The proof of Theorem \ref{theo: Hrushovskiconj} is given at the end of this section.
-More generally, in this section we study the components of a $\s$-algebraic group.
-The matter is complicated by the fact that, contrary to the case of algebraic groups or differential algebraic groups, a $\s$-algebraic group may have infinitely many components.
-However, as indicated in Theorem \ref{theo: Hrushovskiconj}, a $\s$-algebraic group has only finitely many ``$\s$-components''.
+Then the set of minimal prime $\s$-ideals of $R$ is finite. \end{conj} The main result of this section is a special case of Conjecture \ref{conj: Hrushovski2}: \begin{theo} Conjecture \ref{conj: Hrushovski2} holds under the additional assumption that $R$ can be equipped with the structure of a $k$-$\s$-Hopf algebra. \end{theo}